11 Foods that Prevent Blood Clots – How?

 Conclusion – Foods that Prevent Blood Clots Vs Foods that Help Prevent Blood Clots

-In conclusion this article dispels the myths about there being any foods that you can consume to dissolve blood clots.
-However, there are foods that prevent blood clots – or better still, there are foods that HELP prevent blood clots by reducing the risks.
+This article dispels the myths about there being any foods that you can consume to dissolve blood clots.
+However, there are foods that prevent blood clots – or better still, there are foods that HELP prevent blood clots by reducing your risks.

 Related Articles